TheMindVirus/macropad/README.md

 # Parts
 To start with, I purchased a fine selection of Glorious CherryMX Switches from OverclockersUK. \
 Every key switch in the sample pack is a different flavour of tactile feel and clickyness. \
 You will need at least 12 of them to complete your Macropad.
+(More info in `./costings.txt`)

 ![IMG_4910.JPG](https://github.com/TheMindVirus/macropad/blob/main/Visual%20Assets/IMG_4910.JPG)